Arkansas

 Radon:

-- In Arkansas, 20% of radon tests results were at or above the action level recommended by EPA.
+- In Arkansas, 20.1% of radon test results were at or above the action level recommended by EPA.

 - It ranks 20th among all states, placing it in the average tier.